- Mongolia coronavirus & travel restrictions update

-As of today (12 October), Mongolia has 318 confirmed cases (all imported) with 0 death and 310 recovered, a great achievement for a country that shares 4,630 km long border with China and 3,485 with Russia.
+As of today (3 February 2021), Mongolia has 1832 confirmed cases with 2 deaths and 1358 recovered, a great achievement for a country that shares 4,630 km long border with China and 3,485 with Russia.
 Since late January, the Mongolian government had repatriated over nine thousand Mongolians stranded abroad via numerous charter flights and through vehicle crossing checkpoints and is planning to continue doing so.

 - TOTAL CASES: 349,509